 Usually clients schedule complementary introductory sessions with several coaches to see which one might match the client’s needs and pacing.
-Trust your instincts.
 You need to feel comfortable with your coach so trust your instincts.

 When I first meet with clients I ask them what their current situation is about and what their goals are.
-I zero in on one aspect for a brief sample of what coaching with me would be like?
-If the client decides to work with me, we explore a plan for meeting the client’s goals and a time frame for meeting each month, for example, two or four times per month.
-Some clients meet with me in person and some on the phone.
+I zero in on one aspect for a brief sample of what coaching with me would be like.
+If we decides to work together, we explore a plan with a time and fee structure that will meet the client’s goals.
+The coaching takes place on the phone.